Funders Collaborative on COVID Recovery

 Survey results were released on May 19, 2022.
 You can access the survey findings report here.

 What impact did the Rapid Response Fund have?

-Through the generosity of our community, the Rapid Response Fund was able to make grants totaling nearly $19 million to 675 nonprofits in Cuyahoga, Geauga, and Lake Counties.
+Through the generosity of our community, the Rapid Response Fund was able to make grants totaling nearly $19 million to 675 nonprofits in Cuyahoga, Geauga, and Lake counties.
 Read more in the Rapid Response Fund Final Report here.

 What is the Funders Collaborative on COVID Recovery?

 Building on the work of the Greater Cleveland COVID-19 Rapid Response Fund, the Funders Collaborative on COVID Recovery partners will shift their focus from rapid response grantmaking to long-term COVID recovery.
-In fall 2021, the Funders Collaborative on COVID Recovery (FCCR) was launched to support the creation for Greater Cleveland’s equitable recovery and resiliency of residents.
+In fall 2021, the Funders Collaborative on COVID Recovery (FCCR) was launched to support Greater Cleveland’s equitable recovery and the resiliency of residents.
 This partnership spans nearly 50 foundations, nonprofits and government agencies focused on a multi-year approach to helping our region recover from the COVID-19 pandemic and come back stronger.

 The Funders Collaborative on COVID Recovery is guided by six fundamental principles set forth at the beginning of the Rapid Response Fund.